What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Types of SEO Audits

 • Technical SEO Audit: Focuses on foundational issues like site speed, mobile usability, and crawl errors.
+This is the bedrock of your SEO.

 “An SEO audit is a comprehensive review of your website’s SEO effectiveness.
 It can help identify areas where your site needs improvement, such as poor keyword selection, broken links, or duplicate content.”